 I realise that, as a female, there are times/places where (due to my sex) I may be deemed more vulnerable.
 That being said, there’s a lot of scaremongering going on.
 As a result, I’ve seen these voiced concerns create doubt ,and sometimes halt the travel plans of aspiring female travellers.
-Here are my tips for all my solo travel sisters …
+Here are 10 things solo female travellers should know …

 1. Everyone will tell you how dangerous it is before you go